Call for Proposals

 The Nominating Committee roster can be viewed here.

-Consider influencing the future of the Society by running for election to the 2020-2021 SPR Nominating Committee.
+Consider influencing the future of the Society by running for election to the SPR Nominating Committee.
+Five (5) elected members will be selected by the membership to serve on the Committee.
+The leadership will assign the elected members to a one-, two-, or three-year term*.
 Each year, the responsibility of the Committee is to develop the slate of officers to be voted on by the Members.
 To nominate an SPR member (including yourself) to serve on the Nominating Committee (the committee that identifies the next leaders of the Society), eligible members (Active, Allied, Emeritus, and Honorary) are asked to submit this online nomination form.

 As mentioned, self-nomination is encouraged.
 Please keep the following in mind as you consider potential nominees: